Our Story

 LTI’s Online Learning Hub, developed in-partnership with Bishop Grosseteste University, goes live!

-Education and family support hubs were developed and opened at sites across Lincolnshire, including Grantham, Spalding, Gainsborough, Brigg and Brant Broughton.
+Education hubs were developed and opened at sites across Lincolnshire, including Grantham, Spalding, Gainsborough, Brigg and Brant Broughton.
 The hubs facilitate educational support, health services and adult training.

 Health checks by health professionals are now offered in Boston and will be coming to other sites in 2026.